This post has the following content warnings:

 ...smoke.

 He can see smoke in the distance.
-And it's less smoke than his shrubs, he only found it because he was thinking to look for it, so it must be more fire.
+And it's less smoke than his shrubs', he only found it because he was thinking to look for it, so it must be a more useful kind of fire.
 Right?
 He's pretty sure that's how this works.

 But he's been swimming for so long, and he's so tired, and his muscles ache and burn, he could just... curl up... and sleep...
 He doesn't need the fire that much, does he, if he can just... sleep...